-Department Grading Policy: The final exam for this course is comprehensive and counts 1/3 of your course average.
+Department Grading Policy: The final exam for this course is comprehensive, proctored (even for online and hybrid courses), and counts 1/3 of your course average.
 Your instructor will provide complete information as to how your course average will be computed.
 Your final course average will be used assign your final course grade according to the formula shown here.